 After doing these things, go ahead and place a bit of text in the footer, "The page was designed to last", linking to this page explaining what that means.
 The words promise that the maintainer will do their best to follow the ideas in this manifesto.

 Before you protest, this is obviously not for web applications.
 If you are making an application, then make your web or mobile app with the workflow you need.
-I don't even know any web applications that have remained similarly functioning over 10 years (except Philip Guo's python tutor, due to his minimalist strategy for maintaining it) so it seems like a lost cause anyway.
+I don't even know any web applications that have remained similarly functioning over 10 years so it seems like a lost cause anyway (except Philip Guo's python tutor, due to his minimalist strategy for maintaining it).
 It's also not for websites maintained by an organization like Wikipedia or Twitter.
-You do your thing, and the salary for an IT team is probably enough to keep something alive for a while.
+The salaries for an IT team is probably enough to keep a website alive for a while.

 In fact, it's not even that important you strictly follow the 7 "rules", as they're more of a provocation than strict rules.